Young mammals are motivated to suckle.

 - The motivation to suck decreases more by the sucking itself than by the actual intake of milk!

 - Sucking on objects has a marked influence on metabolism.
 Including an increase in the concentration of insulin and cholecystokinin in the blood

 - Both substances have a calming effect on all mammals; the effect is similar to a "pacifier" or thumb sucking in children.

 Higher concentrations of insulin and cholecystokinin in the body improve digestion and suppress the feeling of hunger.

 As a result, the motivation to suck becomes much less.

-Drinking too little milk, and/or drinking milk too quickly, leads directly to stress in calves."More milk, slower drinking, means better growth, better development and less stress in calves.
+Drinking too little milk and/or drinking milk too fast leads directly to stress in calves.

-Source text and photo (Blog) Ronald Rongen, photos Ronald Rongen and Marga Fogt
+Source text Ronald Rongen.
+Photos Ronald Rongen and Marga Fogt